thespis-rs/thespis_guide/src/thespis_impl/thespis_impl.md

 struct MyActor;
 ```

 `Actor` is a trait defined in the _thespis_ crate.
 It has no required methods, so you can easily derive it. `MyActor` here is what generally holds the (mutable) state of your actor.
-In this simple example there is no state, but otherwise you could manipulated it from within the implementation of `Handler<T>`.
+In this simple example there is no state, but otherwise you can manipulate it from within the implementation of `Handler<T>`.
 The mailbox will take ownership of your actor and after that you can only communicate with it by sending messages through the address you get back.
 Once you give it to the mailbox you can no longer call methods on it.

 ```rust
 struct Hello( String );